 1. Introduction: Why Gaskets and Seals Matter

 In almost every industrial system, from simple water pipelines to complex hydraulic power units, sealing is a fundamental requirement.
-Without reliable sealing solutions, equipment would suffer from leakage, contamination, pressure loss, corrosion, and ultimately system failure.
-This is why gaskets and seals are regarded as critical components rather than auxiliary parts.
+Without reliable sealing solutions for oil and gas pipelines or chemical plants, equipment would suffer from leakage, contamination, pressure loss, corrosion, and ultimately system failure.
+This is why, according to the standard gaskets definition in mechanical engineering, these components are regarded as critical mechanical interfaces rather than mere auxiliary parts.
+By establishing a robust barrier between mating surfaces, gaskets and seals ensure the long-term integrity and safety of the entire process.

 2. Gaskets Definition: What Is a Gasket?